Falling (accident): Prevention

 Long-term exercise appears to decrease the rate of falls in older people.
 Rates of falls in hospital can be reduced with a number of interventions together by 0.72 from baseline in the elderly.
 In nursing homes, fall prevention programs that involve a number of interventions prevent recurrent falls.
+Falls can also be prevented by installing flooring with appropriate amounts of slip resistance for the intended use of the flooring.
+For instance, a pool deck and an outdoor ramp would need a floor with more wet slip resistance than a floor in a section of a store selling only canned food items.
+Reliable floor slip resistance testing methods can be very useful in preventing slips and falls in areas expected to get wet or otherwise contaminated in use.